kyubisation/angular-server-side-configuration/README.md

 on the host serving the bundled angular files.

 ## Version 8 Rewrite
-Version 8.x of this package is a complete rewrite with Angular schematics and builders.
+Version 8.x of this package was a complete rewrite with Angular schematics and builders.
 If you require support for older Angular versions, [Version 2.x](https://www.npmjs.com/package/angular-server-side-configuration/v/2.0.0) of this library can be used, as it is Angular version agnostic.

+## Version 9 Change
+Version 9 of angular-server-side-configuration deprecates aotSupport, since it is no longer required for Angular 9 with Ivy.
+The update schematic removes the option from your angular.json.

 ## Getting Started
 ```